ukrainecyber/CTO-mentorship-Module_1_Organizational-Incident-Response-Plan/README.md

 The first module provides guidelines for incident handling, particularly for analyzing incident-related data and determining the appropriate response to each incident.
 The guidelines can be followed independently of particular hardware platforms, operating systems, protocols, or applications.

-These materials was prepared by Catalisto LLC for the USAID Cybersecurity for Critical Infrastructure in Ukraine Activity.
+These materials were prepared by Catalisto LLC for the USAID Cybersecurity for Critical Infrastructure in Ukraine Activity.